-Many tourists and occasional travelers come to Granada because of Alhambra, not expecting anything from the city.
+Many tourists come to Granada because of Alhambra, not expecting anything from the city.
 When they find themselves in the city, a special charm overwhelms them – the spirit of Africa and Morocco.

-Here you will find a list of hotspots that make Granada one of the top destinations to put in your travel itinerary, as well as a guide on approximately how long one tour lasts allowing you to make the best of your time exploring Granada.
+Here you will find a list of hotspots that make Granada one of the top destinations to put in your travel itinerary.

-It covers 142,000 m2 and at its peak, its walls had 24 towers and four entrance gates, and it was also used for defensive purposes.
-It consists of four units – the military part (Alcazaba), the court with beautiful palaces, the medina (where those that worked for the court lived) and the court gardens (Generalife).
+Alhambra covers 142,000 m2 and at its peak, its walls had 24 towers and four entrance gates, and it was also used for defensive purposes.
+It consists of four units – the military part (Alcazaba), the court with beautiful palaces, the medina (where those that worked for the court lived) and the court gardns (Generalife).

 In 1870 the Alhambra has been declared a national good in Spain and its reconstruction and preservation have been ongoing since then.
 From 1984 it is also on the UNESCO World Heritage List.

-This central cathedral in Granada was designed by Diego de Siloe, in the Renaissance style.
+This central cathedral in Granada is designed by Diego de Siloe, in the Renaissance style.
 After Siloe’s death, the project and supervision of the execution of the works was taken over by Alonso Kano.
-He also designed the monumental main facade, which was erected in 1667.

-A ticket for the entrance to the cathedral costs 5 euros.
-You can purchase your tickets online and also from the in the bar in front of the cathedral.
-They are not very crowded, and in addition, it is a grandiose facility that can accommodate a large number of visitors.
-A single tour takes about 10 to 30 minutes.
+A ticket for the cathedral costs 5 euro and you can purchase them online as well as at the bar in front of the cathedral.
+A single tour takes anything form 10 to 30 minutes.

-The Royal Chapel of Queen Isabella I and her husband Ferdinand II is connected with the cathedral.
-The graves of both can be found inside.
+The Royal Chapel of Queen Isabella I and her husband Ferdinand II is connected to the cathedral and the both graves can be found inside.

 The entrance to the chapel costs 5 euros and it is not allowed to take photos or record inside.
-Audio guides are available free of charge upon entry (also available in English).
-A tour is about 30 minutes, although it can often be crowded.
+Audio guides are available free of charge upon entry.
+A tour is about 30 minutes long, although it is important to keep in mind it can often be overcrowded.

 Walk along the Darro River